 In my opinion there is only one functional sticking to play the paradiddle diddle/6-stroke roll, and that is the one I’ve illustrated above.
 Theoretically any 6-note combination could essentially be labeled the paradiddle diddle or 6-stroke roll, but only the above allows for maximum speed.

+- Embrace technology: Take advantage of modern tools and resources available in 2023 to enhance your practice.
+Utilize drumming apps, metronome apps, recording software, and online lessons to refine your technique and track your progress.
 If you're looking to take your hands to the next level, you may want to check out my 2nd book "Fast Hands".
 The exercises are advanced and designed to help you develop speed, stamina and coordination.
-I also offer my signature Freddy Charles Practice Pad for further hand and technique development.
-You may also want to check out the following article if you're just starting out playing the drums.

 - Focus on accuracy: Like I said, start slow until you get comfortable.
 The speed and flow will come in time.